 Sparkill is a very small town located in the state of New York.
 With a population of 1,581 people and just one neighborhood, Sparkill is the 664th largest community in New York.
-Sparkill has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Sparkill has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Sparkill home prices are not only among the most expensive in New York, but Sparkill real estate also consistently ranks among the most expensive in America.